daulet/sandbox/README.md

 // specify where to store recordings with instance of TextWriter using (var recorder = new Recorder(textWriter))
 {
-    // get a wrapper instance for all your external dependencies var storage = recorder.GetRecordingTarget(new RealStorage());
+    // for each of your external dependency get recordable instance var storage = recorder.GetRecordingTarget(new RealStorage());

     // setup your code and run it